Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

-# Milesian Locale: compute Milesian date string following CLDR project model.
+# Milesian Locale: compute Milesian date string following Unicode CLDR project model.
 The content are experimental, and shall be refined until integration to Common Locale Data Repository (CLDR) is possible.
 First objective: set the months names for a set of languages as defined [here](http://www.calendriermilesien.org/mois.html).